CHollingworth/Lampray/docs/index.md

 └── Lampray
 ```

-!!! tip
+!!! note
-    For more information, see [Directory structure](./directory-structure.md).
+    For more information, see [Directory structure](./configuration.md#directory-structure).

 ## Next steps

-Now that you've installed and launched Lampray, you can start [modding your games](./modding-games.md) and [customizing Lampray](./customizing-lampray.md)!
+Now that you've installed and launched Lampray, you can start [modding games](./modding-games.md) and [customizing Lampray](./configuration.md)!